base0x10/Marzipan/redcode-parser/src/parser_grammar_specification/loadfile_grammar.md

 Comments are the only part of the grammar with the flexibility to contain non-ascii characters.
 They may contain any UTF-8 sequence terminated by a newline.
-I have found one warrior containing invalid UTF-8 though more likely exist (CoreWar predates UTF-8 adoption by over a decade, and authors rightly prefer to use character sets that can accurately encode their name).
-Rust will enforce this, but callers should take care to re-encode or replace invalid UTF-8 sequences when reading possibly old warriors.
+I have found one warrior containing invalid UTF-8 though it is likely that more exist (CoreWar predates UTF-8 adoption by over a decade, and authors rightly prefer to use character sets that can accurately encode their name).
+Rust enforces that all strings are UTF-8 encoded.
+It's a good idea to intentionally choose a strategy to re-encode or replace invalid UTF-8 sequences when reading possibly old warriors.

 ## Grammar